-Financial statement of different organizations:
+Financial statement of different organizations (MGMT640 Assignment Sample)

 Sole trader prepare profitability statement and balance sheet after ending the financial year.
 Although, it has not any legal obligations to prepare necessary financial statement.
 However, partnership prepares profit and loss account, P & L appropriation account, partner's capital account and balance sheet.
 It prepare all the necessary statements according to the partnership act.
 However, company is a legal body and legally obliged to prepare profitability statement, balance sheet, cash flow statement, statement of changes in equity and retained earnings.
-Furthermore, it is legally obliged to
+Furthermore, it is legally obliged to.

 (Beth Laurence, J.D Learn About Business Ownership Structures 2015)